 - Work to build fleets of drones that could be used for deliveries, searches, rescues or to provide high-quality live video for news or surveillance.

 - Work to use virtual or augmented reality to create a next-generation, live-time experience for sports fans or to bring remote telemedicine to life.
 In this I admit there were times at MWC when it seemed I was the only one not wearing a VR headset!

 - Work to automate manufacturing and supply chain management and use AI to collect and process data and robotics to perform repetitive tasks and drive new efficiencies and productivity.

 What is just as relevant in any conversation about 5G though is that there are many uses we have not yet imagined.
 That is actually one of the most exciting parts, because if one thing has characterised the convergence between technology and telecommunications, it is that time and again we have been surprised by the innovation, creativity, and entrepreneurialism that it stimulates.

 There is no doubt 5G – closely coupled with the other technologies reaching maturity at the same time – will take that to a new level, and that is why I cannot wait to get more 5G devices into customers hands.

 Through all of this, networks remain absolutely central and it was great to visit MWC knowing Telstra is 5G-ready and in many ways leading the world.
-We already have more than 200 5G towers operational covering an area where 4 million people live, work or pass through every day.
+We already have more than 200 5G towers operational across Australia.
 We have also developed deep domain expertise and first mover advantage.